DevEpsilon/DevEpsilon/README.md

 ## I build neat stuff and ocasionally save your code. 🤖
 - 👨‍💻 I’m currently working on a all types of random projects, especially ones involving Discord.JS
-- 📚 I’m currently learning C++ and HTML!
+- 📚 I’m currently learning C++ and HTML
-- 🤔 I currently know JS, Java and, Pythom
+- 🤔 I currently know JS, Java and, Python
 - ☕ Addicted to coffee.

 <br />